martinleipert/martinleipert.github.io/index.md

   </tr>
 </table>

-Red is background, green is text and blue is the notary sign.
+In the segmentation plots, red is background, green is text and blue is the notary sign.
 Although the result of Focal Loss seem bad at first glance, after applying the softmax they were equal / better than bce and dice loss.